ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Stage 1: Entity-Guided Retrieval

 \subsection{Keyword Selector}

 This module aims to select an informative subset of keywords from the candidate entity set $\mathcal{U}_{\text{selected}}$ to mitigate the query drift \cite{carpineto2012survey} problem.
 However, this process faces two practical challenges.
-First, The hierarchical salience score $\mathcal{S}_{\text{hier}}(U_i)$ is highly sensitive to context granularity, so a fixed screening threshold is not effective.
-Second, coreference in news introduces high–scoring entities with repeated semantics, which harms the diversity of the keyword set.
+First, the hierarchical salience score $\mathcal{S}_{\text{hier}}(U_i)$ is highly sensitive to context granularity, so a fixed screening threshold is not effective.
+Second, coreference in news introduces high-scoring entities with repeated semantics, which harms the diversity of the keyword set.

-To optimize relevance and diversity under these constraints, We propose an improved MMR \cite{carbonell1998use} algorithm, namely \textbf{Salience-Calibrated MMR (SC-MMR)} as shown in Algorithm \ref{alg:sc-mmr}.
+To optimize relevance and diversity under these constraints, we propose an improved MMR \cite{carbonell1998use} algorithm, namely \textbf{Salience-Calibrated MMR (SC-MMR)}.
 At the $k$-th iteration, SC-MMR evaluates the score of a candidate entity $U_i$ by